learn-co-students/activerecord-costume-store-todo-v-000/README.md

 end
 ```

-Even though there are no explicit methods to call on name and breed, because this Dog model would work with the created `dogs` table above and you would be able to call `name`, `breed`, and `id` on any new instance of the Dog class.
+Even though there are no explicit methods to call on name and breed, because this Dog model would work with the created `dogs` table above, you would be able to call `name`, `breed`, and `id` on any new instance of the Dog class.
 For instance (get it?!?!):

 ```ruby
 shiloh = Dog.new